silviaCerby/gitbook/docs/management/credential_management/collections/add-a-business-hub-to-a-collection.md

 {% hint style="info" %}

-**NOTE:** For existing members and teams in the collection, Cerby sends emails for them to claim access to the integration.
-After they claim access, Cerby triggers the automation jobs to add these users to the external apps.
-For more information, read the article [Manage access to business hubs and assets with collections](https://help.cerby.com/en/articles/11102692-manage-access-to-business-hubs-and-assets-with-collections).
+**NOTE:** For existing members and teams in the collection, Cerby sends emails for users to claim access to the business hub.
+After they claim access, Cerby adds these users to the external apps.
+For more information, read the article [Manage access to business hubs and assets with collections](https://cerby-test.gitbook.io/cerby-test/management/identity-lifecycle/business-hubs/manage-integrations/manage-access-to-business-hubs-and-assets-with-collections).

 {% endhint %}